Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

 20. Savings Plans are available for which of the following AWS compute services?
 (Choose TWO)
     - A. AWS Batch.
-    - B. AWS Outposts.
+    - B. AWS Outposts. [hybrid infrastructure. savings not for hardware]
-    - C. Amazon Lightsail.
+    - C. Amazon Lightsail. [own pricing model for vps service]
     - D. Amazon EC2.
     - E. AWS Lambda.